nn-ninja/n-brace/README.md

 ### Local Graph

+> ⚠️ Local graph currently has some problem.
+I want to focus on global graph first and therefore I disable it.

 In a note, you can run command `Open local 3D graph` to open a local graph.
 A local graph will only show nodes that connect to this nodes.

 ### Filter Node on global graph